CovitaSebastianMarian/CovitaSebastianMarian/README.md

 Student
 -------

 I have been learning programming since 2020, since 2021 I have taken it seriously through competitive programming in C++, alternatively I have also worked in Html, CSS and JS (which are not programming languages), Python, C#, Go, I tried and Flutter and Dart and now I've been studying Rust for almost 6 months.
 I worked on computer graphics in C++.
 I started with SFML, then I switched to OpenGL with GLUT and now I'm with OpenGL with GLFW.
 I learned a lot of algorithms and understood the C++ language more than was necessary and that's why I switched to other languages.
+I'm quite active on github only that I have the private repositories.

 * 🌍  I'm based in Romania
 * 🧠  I'm learning C++, Rust, Html, CSS, JS, GO, C#, Python